-The head of the Certifying Authority (CA) is the Minister of Rural Development.
-The Minister delegated the actual fulfilment of the tasks to the Financial Unit of the Finance, Supervision and Accreditation Department of the MRD.
+The head of the Certifying Authority (CA) is the Minister of Agriculture.
+The Minister delegated the actual fulfilment of the tasks to the Department for Authorities of Agriculture and Fisheries Funds, Unit of Certifying Authority of the MAg.
 The functions of the CA are thereby fully separated from the MA functions.